jcarley/Dapper/README.md

 is an example that is pulling some logic for getting the most recent photos from a photo album.
 Granted there are ways to better solve this in the model itself, but you get the idea.
 This type of logic is not uncommon in views.
-You could really put any time of display logic in a presenter.
+You could really put any type of display logic in a presenter.
 You can also combine multiple models in a presenter.
 The big benefit here is that using a presenter helps to maintain a flattened structure in your views.